ray4go/go-ray/README.md

 **Task Registration**

 Use `ray.Init(tasks, actors, driver)` to register ray tasks, actors, and driver.
 Where:
-- All public methods of the tasks variable will be registered as ray tasks
+- All public methods of the `tasks` variable will be registered as ray tasks
-- Public methods of the actors variable are used to create actors; the method serves as the actor's constructor, and the method name becomes the actor type name.
-The constructor supports parameters, and its return value should be the corresponding actor instance
+- Public methods of the `actors` variable are used to create actors; the method serves as the actor's constructor.
-- The driver function has the signature `func() int` and will be executed as the ray driver, with its return value representing the exit code of the driver process
+- The driver function has the signature `func() int` and will be executed as the ray driver, with its return value representing the exit code of the driver process.

 `ray.Init()` should be called in the `init()` function of the main package.
 All other GoRay APIs can only be called within the driver function and its spawned remote tasks.